 Although the scoreboards are reasonably accurate, they are not considered the official/ending score of the game.

-Umpires are commonly responsible for keeping score of balls, strikes, and outs using a simple clicker device that they hold throughout the game.
+Umpires are commonly responsible for keeping score of balls, strikes, and outs using a simple clicker device they hold throughout the game.

 The Final Inning